SURFscz/SRAMsync/README.md

 ### Synchronization details

-The `sync:` holds all information regarding what to sync and in which way to do it.
+The `sync:` holds all information regarding what to sync and in which way.
 Within this key there are three blocks: `groups:`, `event_handler:` and `grace:`.
 Thus on a high level, the `sync:` block look like this:

 ```yaml